SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 Grants the ability to cast spell <value=spell_name> from this wand at Advanced Mastery (unless the Hero’s Mastery level is higher).
 The wand has a limited number of uses and can be recharged at a Magic Guild (uses <value=charges_cur>/<value=charges_max>)
 - __Trident of the Titans__ :
 +1 Spellpower
-+20% Damage to Lightning spells
++20% damage to Lightning spells
 - __Four Leaf Clover__ :
 +2 Luck
 - __Crown Of Courage__ :